-Next cut your cardboard to size.
+Next, cut your cardboard to size.
 My grandfather happened to have a piece of very thin wood on hand, so we decided to use that instead.
 Cut your cardboard/wood slightly smaller than your 2 boards.
 Then cut off each corner so that it will fit inside the bolts.

 Use a piece of the cut cardboard/wood as a guide for cutting the watercolor paper (or white paper) to size.

 Place the top piece of wood onto the press by threading the bolts through the holes.
-Add a washer to each bolt then top with a wing nut, screwing each one down tight, creating even pressure.
+Add a washer to each bolt, then top with a wing nut, screwing each one down tight, creating even pressure.

 Let Your Flowers Dry In The Press For One Month!

 This part requires some patience.
 Allow your flowers to press, undisturbed, for a full 30 days.
-If you can’t stand it any longer and want to take a peek sooner, just be extremely careful as checking them too early can result it tearing or wrinkling your flowers!
+If you can’t stand it any longer and want to take a peek sooner, just be extremely careful because checking them too early can result it tearing or wrinkling your flowers!